oxidist/oxidist.github.io/_posts/2017-07-23-Welcome-to-the-blog.md

 **I have been expecting you.**

 But seriously though, welcome, and enjoy the future posts.

 I'll usually write about Linux, programming and sometimes, font rendering.
 I have no idea why I'm so crazy about fonts.
 Or anything for that matter.
 My programming languages of choice is Python, mostly.
 Sometimes I use Java, and oh god I've forgotten how to write Java- and I'm currently learning Haskell.

+Oh yeah, I write about self improvement too.
+A lot.
+Maybe this blog will turn into a self improvement blog.

-I'll also write about shells (not sea shells! think bash or zsh), and how to hide your victims most effectively.
+I also write about how to hide your victims most effectively.